 As soon as the water evaporates, add sliced mushrooms and continue sautéing the meat with mushrooms.
 The mushrooms will release water and that is fine.
 Cook until the water evaporates again.

-Once the water has evaporated, reduce the heat to medium-low and add the mixed seasonings.
+Once the water has evaporated, reduce cooking temperature to medium heat and add the mixed seasonings.
 Combine seasoning with meat and mushrooms and sauté for about 5 minutes, and stir occasionally.

 While the meat is sautéing, shred mozzarella and cheddar cheese into a large bowl, combine both kinds of cheese and refrigerate it until ready to use.